 The views from up here are glorious and expansive, and the descent is euphoric.

-Click on this image to enlarge.
-It’s as if the seed heads are dispersing tiny paragliders.
+Look closely to see the seed heads dispersing tiny paragliders.

 The byway sign points to the sky and the warning triangle declares Danger of Death.